 5.2 Number of and Criteria for Directors

-The Board will consist of up to twenty (20) persons (a “Director” or, collectively, the “Directors”).
-The voting members of the Board of Directors shall be composed of five (5) officers, described in Article VI, and up to fifteen (15) Regional Representatives, described in Section 5.3.
+The Board will consist of up to twenty-one (21) persons (a “Director” or, collectively, the “Directors”).
+The voting members of the Board of Directors shall be composed of five (5) officers, described in Article VI, and up to sixteen (16) Regional Representatives, described in Section 5.3.
 Only Regular Members in good standing are eligible to become Directors.
-The Board should represent the broad research disciplines of the zebrafish field.
+The Board should represent the broad disciplines of the zebrafish research field.
 Other qualifications for Directors and criteria for the selection process may be established from time to time by the Board.

 The number of representatives for a particular region shall be approximately proportional to the zebrafish community of the region.
 Nevertheless, each region shall have at least one representative and no one region shall comprise a majority of the total Regional Representatives; that is, no one region shall comprise more than nine (9) total Directors at any one time, or ten (10) should the Board increase to nineteen (19) or more directors.
-At least every five (5) years, the Board shall review the ZFIN distribution to ensure the proportions are current.
-Regional Representative Directors are elected by Members of their respective regions.
+At least every five (5) years, the Board shall review the distribution of researchers to ensure the proportions remain representative.
+Regional Representative Directors are elected by all eligible voting members.

-Each Director shall serve a term of three (3) years and shall serve until his or her successor is elected and assumes his or her position.
-The terms shall be staggered such that approximately one-third (1/3) of the Directors’ terms expire each year.
+Each Director shall serve a term of three (3) years and shall serve until her/his successor is elected and assumes his or her position.
+The terms shall be staggered such that the terms of approximately one-third (1/3) of the Directors expire each year.
 Officer Directors may be re-elected one time for a maximum of six (6) years of consecutive service.
-Regional Representative Directors may not be re-elected consecutively but they may be elected as an officer Director for a maximum of six (6) years of consecutive service.
+Regional Representative Directors may not be re-elected to serve consecutive term but they may be elected as an officer Director for a maximum of six (6) years of consecutive service.
 For all Directors, filling a portion of an unexpired term of a declared vacancy shall not count as a term for purpose of this limitation.
 Terms begin at the next regular Board meeting after the election.